jazzominy/react-form/README.md

 ##### `onSubmit`

 The handler function that is called when the form is submitted.
-This function is called with a map or field `id` as the key and the value of respective fields.
+This function is called with 2 parameters:

+* `fieldMap` - a map of field `id` as the key and the value as value of respective fields.
 In case if the field `id` is not specified, the key is constructed from field `type` and `label` as `type_label`

+* `form` - reference to the form

 ##### `action`